HiSDpackage/soluscape/README.md

 ## Contact

-If you are interested in `solscape` or want to contribute, please feel free to contact us!
+If you are interested in `soluscape` or want to contribute, please feel free to contact us!

 ## Authors